Ministry of Defence, Singapore Singapore Government

 Spelling

 British spelling is used in POINTER.
 For consistency of spelling, please refer to the Oxford English Reference Dictionary.
-In quoted materials, however, original spelling is left unchanged.
+In quoted materials, however, original spelling is to be left unchanged.

 Preparation of Manuscript

 Technical papers presenting the results of scientific research should be written in a way similar to research reports.
-Authors should bear in mind to write for the intended audience i.e., POINTER''s core readership of SAF officers.
+When writing, authors should bear in mind the intended audience, i.e., POINTER's core readership of SAF officers.
 Hence, it is important for authors to present information from the reader's point of view.
 To do this, the manuscript must not only present details of experimentation and test results, it must also address the relevancy of the research to the SAF, its applicability, and potential uses and limitations.

 Tenses